-‘Hot Mugshot Guy’ Jeremy Meeks Makes His Runway Debut at the Craziest Show of Fashion Week
+Philipp Plein Put On the Craziest Show of Fashion Week

 Philip Plein has never had any problems putting on one hell of a show.
 The German designer is constantly testing the boundaries of what it means to present during fashion week, often turning his runways into fantasy worlds featuring amusement park rides, monster trucks, marching bands, special performances by people including Snoop Dogg and Fergie, and filling his runways with unexpected celebs like Paris Hilton.

-And this year’s fashion show was no exception to the rule as Plein, who usually shows in Italy, took his sartorial circus stateside, bringing all of the drama, random celebrity models like viral Internet sensation “Hot Mugshot Guy,” and a front row filled with stars including Kylie Jenner and Madonna with him.
+And this year’s fashion show was no exception to the rule as Plein, who usually shows in Italy, took his sartorial circus stateside, bringing all of the drama, random models like the viral “Hot Mugshot Guy,” and a front row filled with stars including Kylie Jenner and Madonna with him.

-For his first New York Fashion Week show, held at the New York Public Library, Plein welcomed guests with an Elvis impersonator and the Naked Cowboy serenading guests as they marched past two rows of models dressed as the Statue of Liberty, only to be greeted inside by even more ladies clad as cliché Americana iconography.
+For his first New York Fashion Week show, held at the New York Public Library, Plein welcomed guests with Elvis impersonator Jay Allan and the Naked Cowboy serenading guests as they marched past two rows of models dressed as the Statue of Liberty, only to be greeted inside by even more ladies clad as cliché Americana iconography.

 The designer is well known for his love of a surprise cameo, but this was over the top even by his standards, packing the runway with some of his well-known friends like Sofia Richie, Fall Out Boy’s Pete Wentz, Olivia Culpo‘s Patriots player boyfriend Danny Amendola, and burgeoning male models Anwar Hadid and Isabella Rosselini’s son Roberto.